gowrath/quiver/README.md

 # quiver

-This is a small Python script I wrote to scrape data from Quiver Quant, which is a website that aggregates stock trades.
+This is a small Python script I wrote to scrape data from Quiver Quant, an API that scrapes

+stock trades.

 Instructions: